pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 This page summarizes the experimental results obtained throughout the project and highlights the principal observations from comparing foundation-model, pretrained representation-based, hybrid representation-based, and self-supervised representation-based VideoQA pipelines.

-The following figure provides a high-level comparison of the final accuracy achieved by each completed VideoQA approach.
-It summarizes the principal outcome of the project before the individual experiments are discussed in detail throughout the remainder of this page.
+The following figure provides a high-level comparison of the accuracy achieved across the completed VideoQA experiments.
+The experiment names correspond directly to the configured experiment identifiers used throughout the notebook workflow.

 <p align="center">
   <img src="images/experiment_accuracy.png"